IP-CAM/OpenCart-1.5-Credit-Card/README.md

 # OpenCart-1.5-Credit-Card
 PayTabs plugin for OpenCart (1.5.x)+

-This is a Payfort Payment Gateway Extension for Opencart 1.5.x
+This is a PayTabs Payment Gateway Extension for Opencart 1.5.x

 Installation